 Here are a few suggestions:

 Find a new vet.
 If your vet does not positively interact with your dog before and after a procedure, they don’t deserve your hard-earned money.
+If you need a new vet, ask for references, or search online.
+For example, search online if you need to find the best veterinarian in Denver.

 If your vet is afraid of your dog, find a new vet.
 Your dog senses that fear.
 A dog should never have the upper hand.
 The relationship must be based on mutual trust and respect.